helloroos/flux/README.md

 ## Architecture and Technology

 Flux is built using the MERN stack which consists of MongoDB Atlas as a NoSQL database, Express.js as a framework for Node.js, and React/Redux for state management.
+Mongoose is used as an Object Data Modeling (ODM) Library for MongoDb and Node.js.
 A Gmail API is used to interact with users' Gmail inboxes.
+Flux is styled using SCSS.

 ## Available Scripts